Making Smart Financial Management Decisions

 If you are in debt and aren’t sure how to manage what you owe to your creditors and for your income tax arrears, get help sooner than later.
 You’ll have more options available to you and you’ll feel better once you have a plan.

-Summary of What's New for the 2015 Tax Year (When You File Your Taxes in 2016)
+Summary of What's New for the 2018 Tax-Filing Season (When You File Your Taxes for 2017)

 Handy link: TurboTax - Tax Deduction Calculator / Estimator